 Joseph received his Bachelors’ degree in civil engineering from Gonzaga University in Washington state before migrating to California to complete his Master’s degree in civil engineering at the University of California, Irvine.
 Joseph revels in discovering the nooks and crannies of the Golden State and beyond, by foot, wheel, or kayak and to date has completed three Ironman competitions.

 Mae R. Kawamoto, P.E., S.E.

-Mae appreciates sustainability in architecture.
-With her degrees in both engineering and architecture, she has led many LEED certified projects and looks for opportunities to undertaking design challenges incorporating sustainable features and expressing structure within architecture.
+Mae values sustainability in architecture, be it in adaptive reuse of structures or incorporating natural cooling methods, and advocates for sustaining our resources by being conscientious of what we leave behind.
+With her degrees in both Architectural Engineering and Architecture, with a focus on sustainability, she has led many LEED certified projects and looks for opportunities to undertake design challenges incorporating sustainable features and expressing structure within architecture.
 Her design experience includes custom residential buildings, public and private school buildings, civic buildings, commercial buildings and public art.

-Mae received her two undergraduate degrees, one in Architectural Engineering and the other in Architecture, from the California Polytechnic State University, San Luis Obispo.
-Born and raised in California, Mae enjoys having family time outdoors on two, four or eight wheels and as a former water polo player still savors getting in a good swim.
+Mae received her two undergraduate degrees, a B.S. in Architectural Engineering and a B.Arch in Architecture, from California Polytechnic State University, San Luis Obispo.
+Having lived in Southern, Central and Northern California, Mae enjoys the year-round sunny weather to have family time outdoors on two, four or eight wheels and as a former swimmer and water polo player savors getting in a good morning swim.